geopandas/geopandas/doc/source/mergingdata.rst

 In an attribute join, a ``GeoSeries`` or ``GeoDataFrame`` is combined with a regular *pandas* ``Series`` or ``DataFrame`` based on a common variable.
 This is analogous to normal merging or joining in *pandas*.

-In a Spatial Join, observations from to ``GeoSeries`` or ``GeoDataFrames`` are combined based on their spatial relationship to one another.
+In a Spatial Join, observations from ``GeoSeries`` or ``GeoDataFrames`` are combined based on their spatial relationship to one another.

 In the following examples, we use these datasets: